schmiedecker/peekaTorrent/README.md

 This project now contains a few tools:
 * Hash extract0r: Gets the piece (chunk) hashes of torrents and stores them into a mySQL database
 * Crawler: Crawl kickass/piratebay and download the torrents.
+* More to be added soon!

 ## TODO
-A lot of stuff is not implemented yet and has to be done.
+Setup peekaTorrent.org